swup/fragment-plugin/README.md

 Use the `data-swup-link-to-fragment` attribute to automatically update links pointing to a fragment.

 Consider again an overlay rendered on top of other content.
-To implement a close button for that overlay, we could ideally point a link at the URL of the content where the overlay was closed.
+To implement a close button for that overlay, we could ideally point a link at the URL of the content where the overlay is closed.
 The fragment plugin will then handle the animation and replacing of the overlay.
 However, knowing where to point that link requires knowing where the current overlay was opened from.